News

 Fraud Risks

-In its analysis, GAO examined the effectiveness of the program’s enrollment controls in tackling fraud risks.
+In its analysis, the GAO examined the effectiveness of the program’s enrollment controls in tackling fraud risks.
 Investigators created 20 fictitious identities and submitted fake applications for individual health care coverage via the federal marketplace, where insurance plans can be purchased under PPACA.

-GAO sent applications for four of these fictitious identities in October 2024.
+The GAO sent applications for four of these fictitious identities in October 2024.

 “The federal Marketplace approved fully subsidized insurance coverage for all four of our fictitious applicants for November through December 2024.
-The combined total amount of APTC paid to insurance companies for all four fictitious enrollees was about $2,350 per month,” the report said.
+The combined total amount of APTC paid to insurance companies for all four fictitious enrollees was about $2,350 per month,” the report reads.

 The analysis detected identity verification loopholes in the federal marketplace.